Love/Hate (TV series): Awards and nominations

 Each series of Love/Hate has been successful in garnering recognition and awards.
 The first series received the most nominations at the 8th Irish Film & Television Awards (IFTAs) in 2011, with Stuart Carolan winning Best Writer (Television).
 The series also won "Best TV Show" in the Listeners' End of Year Poll on The Ian Dempsey Breakfast Show in 2011.

 The second series received as many nominations at the 9th IFTAs the following year.
 It won seven awards including Best Drama, Best Director (David Caffrey), and Best Writer (Stuart Carolan).
 Other major awards went to Aidan Gillen (Actor in a Lead Role – Television), Tom Vaughan-Lawlor (Actor in a Supporting Role – Television), and Denise McCormack (Actress in a Supporting Role – Television).

-It was once again a big winner at the 10th IFTAs in 2013 when the third series was nominated for eleven categories.
+It was once again a big winner at the 10th IFTAs in 2013 when the third series received twelve nominations for eleven categories, at the time an IFTA record.
 It took home six awards including Best Drama, Best Director (David Caffrey), and Best Writer (Stuart Carolan).
 Tom Vaughan-Lawlor won his second successive acting award for his portrayal of gang leader Nigel "Nidge" Delaney.
 Charlie Murphy and Susan Loughnane won Best Actress (Television) and Best Supporting Actress (Television), respectively.

 The fourth series received eight nominations at the 11th IFTAs in 2014, meaning that the franchise had garnered the most nominations at the awards ceremony for the fourth consecutive year.
 It won awards for Best Writer (Stuart Carolan) and Actor in a Supporting Role Television (Peter Coonan).

 The fifth series was nominated for seven awards at the 12th IFTAs in 2015.
 It won Best Drama for the third time and Stuart Carolan took home Best Writer for the fifth consecutive year.
 Charlie Murphy won her second award for Best Actress in a Leading Role (Television Drama) for her portrayal of Siobhán Delaney.